Snap joins rivals Facebook and YouTube to fight terrorism

 It’s good to see Facebook and Snap putting aside their differences for a good cause.
 While Snap is notorious for its secrecy, and Facebook for its copying of competitors, the GIFCT sees them openly sharing data and strategies to limit the spread of terrorist propaganda online.
 There is plenty of nuance to determining where free speech ends and inciting violence begins, so cooperation could improve all the member companies’ processes.

-Beyond banishing content purposefully shared by terrorists, there remains the question of how algorithmically-sorted content feeds like Facebook and Twitter handle the non-stop flood of news about terrorist attacks.
+Beyond banishing content purposefully shared by terrorists, there remains the question of how algorithmically sorted content feeds like Facebook and Twitter handle the non-stop flood of news about terrorist attacks.
 Humans are evolutionarily disposed to seek information about danger.
 But when we immerse ourselves into the tragic details of any terrorist attack around the world, we can start to perceive these attacks as more frequent and dangerous than they truly are.

 As former Google design ethicist Tristan Harris discusses, social networks know that we’re drawn to content that makes us outraged.
-As the GIFCT evolves, it would good to see it research how news and commentary about terrorism should best be handled by curation algorithms to permit free speech, unbiased distribution of information, and discussion without exploiting tragedy for engagement.
+As the GIFCT evolves, it would be good to see it research how news and commentary about terrorism should best be handled by curation algorithms to permit free speech, unbiased distribution of information and discussion without exploiting tragedy for engagement.

 0